-By configuring marked-time types, you can specify periods of time that you want to monitor and report on that are not already labeled using an existing category.
+Marked Time types are specific periods of time that you want to monitor and report on that are not already labeled using an existing category.
 For example, you might want to mark the periods that agents worked on a particular project.
 Or you can mark overtime so that you can report on it.

-You can insert and view marked time in the Schedule Intra-Day views.
-Two new reports, the Schedule Marked Time Report and the Schedule Marked Time Totals Report, display marked time statistics.
+You can insert and view Marked Time in the Schedule > Intra-Day views in WFM Web for Supervisors.
+The Schedule Marked Time report and Schedule Marked Time Totals report provide marked time statistics.